jboss-developer/jboss-eap-quickstarts/helloworld/README.md

 Author: Pete Muir
 Level: Beginner
 Technologies: CDI, Servlet
-Summary: Basic example that can be used to verify that the server is configured and running correctly
+Summary: The `helloworld` quickstart demonstrates the use of *CDI 1.0* and *Servlet 3* and is a good starting point to verify JBoss EAP is configured correctly.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>